Nifty Nov Futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 1.89% to 16.305.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, fell 1.74% to 15.20.

-Tata Steel, Reliance Industries and Mahindra & Mahindra were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Motors, Maruti Suzuki India and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.

 The November 2021 F&O contracts will expire on 25 November 2021.